myke2424/stack-exchange-cli/README.md

 ```

 **Interactive Search** [*OPTIONAL*] \
-It will allow the user to interact while searching, analogous to browsing stackoverflow questions in your browser,
+Allow the user to interact while searching, analogous to browsing stackoverflow questions in your browser,
 except in the terminal!

 ```bash